wavebyrd/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/run_a_checkpoint.md

 ### Procedure

 :::tip Generate a code snippet to validate GX-managed Expectations If you want to use the API to run a validation for [GX-managed Expectations](/cloud/expectations/manage_expectations.md#gx-managed-vs-api-managed-expectations) in a GX Cloud deployment, you can use the GX Cloud UI to generate the necessary code.
-For the Data Asset of interest, go to the **Expectations** tab and click **Use code snippet** near the **Validate** button.
+For the Data Asset of interest, go to the **Validations** tab, click the code snippet icon next to the **Validate** button, and then click **Generate snippet**.
 :::

 <Tabs